yaakovfeldman/mizrach/README.md

 # mizrach
-App that shows direction to Jerusalem
+App that shows direction to Jerusalem, based on current location (gps) and current direction

 phonegap / cordova